osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonLinearDamperExample.md

         self.set_pc_pack_rate_param()  # set PC feedback publish rate to 50Hz
 ```

+In this tutorial, we've named this controller `linear_damper`.
+Don't forget to update controller
+names along with other changes according to the previous tutorial.

 ## Try It Out

 We will be using `ros2 launch` and `launch/controller.launch.py` to run our new controller.

 To run the controller along with the simulation, first source your workspace.
-Then, launch your controller:
+Then, launch your
+controller:
 `$ ros2 launch mbari_wec_linear_damper_py controller.launch.py`

 Then, launch the sim: